jared-richard-clarke/student/c-lang/notes/dynamic-arrays.md

 2. Constant-time indexed element lookup.
 3. Constant-time appending to the end of an array.

-A dynamic array consists of an underlying array as well as the `capacity`, which counts the number of entries allocated to the array, and the `count`, which tracks the number of allocated entries in use.
+A dynamic array consists of an underlying array as well as the capacity, which counts the number of entries allocated to the array, and the count, which tracks the number of allocated entries in use.

-If the `count` is less than the `capacity`, elements can be appended to the end of the array.
+If the count is less than the capacity, elements can be appended to the end of the array.
-If the `count` is at or exceeds `capacity`, seven steps are taken:
+If the count is at or exceeds capacity, seven steps are taken:

 1. Allocate new array with more capacity.
 2. Copy the existing elements from the old array to the new one.
-3. Store the new `capacity`.
+3. Store the new capacity.
 4. Delete the old array.
-5. Update `code` to point to the new array.
+5. Update fields to point to the new array.
 6. Store the element in the new array.
-7. Update `count`.
+7. Update the count.

 **Side Note**: Slices in the Go programming language are a high-level versions of dynamic arrays.